Constructing and Machine Learning Calabi-Yau Five-folds: Introduction

-Our efforts focus specifically on CICY manifolds, which, as for all complex manifolds, are characterised by a number of holomorphic invariants.
-The most relevant ones for our purposes, since they play the roles of physical parameters in the four-dimensional theory, are the Hodge numbers \cite{Candelas:1985en, Bull:2018uow}.
-The importance of these holomorphic invariants, also in the context of pure mathematics, cannot be underestimated: they count the number of classes of K\"ahler metrics and the possible complex deformations, just to mention the two most quoted results.
-Applying neural networks to the study of CICY three-folds' Hodge numbers was one of the earliest applications of machine learning to theoretical physics, as was presented in \cite{HE2017564}.
-A number of papers, also investigating neural network performances on Calabi-Yau three-folds datasets followed in the subsequent years \cite{Bull:2018uow, Bull:2019cij, Erbin_2021, Berman_2022}.
-While three-folds are suitable candidates as internal manifolds in the compactifications of theories with ten dimensions, their higher-dimensional analogues need to be considered when dealing with theories having more than ten dimensions.
+While three-folds are suitable candidates for compactifications of theories with ten dimensions, their higher-dimensional analogues need to be considered when dealing with theories having more than ten dimensions.
 M-theory \cite{Horava:1995qa, Lukas:1998tt, EmilianDudas_2000}, F-theory \cite{Vafa:1996xn, Morrison:1996na, Sen:1996vd, Weigand:2018rez}, and S-theory \cite{Bars:1996ab} are the most famous examples of such theories.
-Motivated by the study of F-theory vacua (see \cite{Gukov:1999ya,Grimm:2011sk}), Gray, Haupt and Lukas classified all CICY four-folds, obtaining more than 900000 inequivalent configurations with the associated Hodge numbers in \cite{Gray_2013}.
-The dataset was investigated via different machine learning techniques in \cite{He:2020lbz, Erbin_2022} with promising outcomes.
+Motivated by the study of F-theory vacua (see \cite{Gukov:1999ya,Grimm:2011sk}), Gray, Haupt and Lukas classified all CICY four-folds, obtaining more than $900000$ inequivalent configurations, with over $4000$ different sets of Hodge numbers, in \cite{Gray_2013, Gray_2014}.
+The dataset was investigated via different machine learning techniques in \cite{He:2020lbz, Erbin_2022} with very promising outcomes.
 More recently, five-folds also made an appearance in the physics literature, although studies specifically dedicated to classifying Calabi-Yau five-folds are scarce (we could only find a partial classification in \cite{KSdata}, with incomplete Hodge information).
-M-theory, which is conjectured to be the strong coupling limit unifying all five types of string theory \cite{Horava:1995qa}, when compactified on a Calabi-Yau five-fold results in a $\mathcal{N}=2$ supersymmetric quantum mechanics \cite{Haupt:2008nu}.
-M-theory has also been suggested to be related to a type of supersymmetric matrix quantum mechanics in the $N\rightarrow\infty$ limit \cite{Banks:1996vh, Seiberg:1997ad}.
+M-theory, when compactified on a Calabi-Yau five-fold, results in a $\mathcal{N}=2$ supersymmetric quantum mechanics \cite{Haupt:2008nu, haupt2009mtheory}.
 Moreover, Calabi-Yau five-folds play a role in F-theory, where upon compactification, they provide a way to systematically construct $N = (0,2)$ CFTs \cite{Schafer-Nameki:2016cfr, Tian:2020yex}, which might allow to classify them.
 Therefore, a good dataset of such Calabi-Yau manifolds is crucial in the search of relevant CFTs.
-Additionally, in \cite{Curio:1998bv}, a 3D string vacua has been constructed by compactifying S-theory on a $T^2\times T^3$ fibred Calabi-Yau five-fold.
+Additionally, in \cite{Curio:1998bv}, a 3D string vacua has been constructed by compactifying S-theory on a $T^2\times T^3$ fibered Calabi-Yau five-fold.